Last Updated on July 29, 2023

-Of course, you can.
-Mountain bikes are all-terrain bicycles that can run in different places, whether it be pavement or off roads.
+Of course, you can!
+Mountain bikes are all-terrain bicycles that can run in different places, on pavement, or off roads.

 They designed mountain bikes for downhill and uphill inclines because these are normal for mountains.
-They also have an upright geometry which makes it awkward to use it on roads.
+They also have an upright geometry, making it awkward to use them on roads.

-However, there is a growing number of cyclists who prefer mountain bikes on roads.
-They don’t have to worry if some potholes or bumps can throw them off their road bikes that have thin tires.
-They can also go anywhere they want because their bikes can traverse through any terrain.
+Nonetheless, a growing number of cyclists use mountain bikes for road biking.
+They don’t have to worry if some potholes or bumps throw them off their road bikes with thin mountain bike tires.
+They can also go anywhere because their bikes can traverse any terrain.

 Advantages of Riding a Mountain Bike on the Road

-One of the best things about mountain bikes on paved roads is their superior comfort.
-They are designed to go over rocks, roots, and uneven surfaces.
+Mountain bikes are designed to cover rocks, roots, and uneven surfaces on paved roads.
 You don’t absorb all the vibrations from the ground because your bike does it all for you.

-There are 2 main types of mountain bikes:
+There are two main types of mountain bikes:

 Hardtail mountain bikes don’t have any suspension at the back.
 These are common in less aggressive cross-country bikes.
 They’re also lighter and go faster on paved roads.

 Meanwhile, full-suspension bikes are your best bet if you prioritize comfort over anything else.
+Full-sus bikes have two suspension systems: one at the front (fork) and the other at the back (rear shock).
 Just remember that these are heavier and less maneuverable.

-Mountain bikes are capable wherever you ride them.
-They can traverse trails you think aren’t impassable.
+Mountain bikes can traverse trails you think aren’t impassable.
 They can even go through small streams if you have the skills.
-What more if you ride them on paved roads which have very smooth surfaces?

-This means that you can do anything you like to it on the roads.
+This means that you can do anything you like to it when road-riding.
 You can even jump off entire stairways on your mountain bike and land safely.
 Just make sure you have downhill skills and experience.

 Mountain bikes absorb vibrations from the ground.
-This means your ride will be less shaky and you’re less likely to lose balance.
-These are a splendid choice if you prefer safety because they are very stable on smooth surfaces.
+This means your ride will be less shaky, and you’re less likely to lose balance.

 Cons of Riding Mountain Bikes on Pavement

-Mountain bikes are heavier than road bikes.
-This means they are sluggish on the roads.
-The average weight of a cross-country bike (XC) is 8 to 10 kgs.
+The average weight of a cross-country bike (XC) is 8 to 10 kg.

 How to Make the Most Out of Your Mountain Bike